Skip to main content

 How to recognize tax refund fraud

-You’re unable to file your tax return because someone has already filed a return under your Social Security number
+• Being unable to e-file because a return has already been submitted using your Social Security number

-Here’s how we help our members report and resolve tax refund fraud
+How we can help resolve tax refund fraud